-Cons of Online School:
+Disadvantages of Online Learning:

 Despite the advantages of the virtual classroom setting, there are unquestionably some elements missing from them that are present in physical classrooms.
-It is important to remember that ordinary online programs have different drawbacks from those that had to change quickly due to the pandemic situation.
+It is important to remember that ordinary online programs have different drawbacks from those that had to change quickly due to the pandemic.
 Some subjects were more challenging to adapt to the online environment.
 Here are a few disadvantages of online school, though.

 1. Online tiredness has become more prevalent.